A wildfire scorching the Texas Panhandle has grown to the largest in state history

 The Smokehouse Creek fire's explosive growth slowed Thursday as snow fell and winds and temperatures dipped, but it was still untamed and threatening.
 It is the largest of several major fires burning in the rural Panhandle section of the state.
 It has also crossed into Oklahoma.

-Firefighter Lee Jones was helping douse the smouldering wreckage of homes in Stinnett to keep them from reigniting when temperatures and winds increase Friday and into the weekend.
+Firefighter Lee Jones was helping douse the smoldering wreckage of homes in Stinnett to keep them from reigniting when temperatures and winds increase Friday and into the weekend.

 “The snow helps,” said Jones, who was among a dozen firefighters called in from Lubbock to help.
 “We’re just hitting all the hot spots around town, the houses that have already burned.”

-Note: This story has been updated to correct Greg Downey's age.
-He is 57, not 30.